kdv24/triangles/README.md

 # SetUp and Use
 1. Simply open triangle.html in a browser window and enter the lengths of the sides of the triangle you would like to have evaluated.
+2. If you want to try the program with the array and loop code instead, simply comment out scripts.js at line 7 - line 40 and un-comment lines 45 - line 64.
+Either code will work.

 # Copyright (c) 2015 (Kelly de Vries)